>

 New operational developments can lead to new revenue outcomes.
 You can improve business value by automating tasks, such as claims processing, underwriting, billing, and communications.
 This can produce positive outcomes in customer retention as well as referrals.

-For example, we’ve worked with Gallagher Bassett, helping to modernize their data capabilities under a new business model.
-Gallagher made an effort to allow customers to access their data and aggregated analytics faster.
+For example, we’ve worked with an insurer to help modernize their data capabilities under a new business model.
+The insurer made an effort to allow customers to access their data and aggregated analytics faster.
 This not only improved customer satisfaction but also prompted a 6% increase in organic revenue growth.
 And by automating how they utilized their data, we helped relieve IT personnel of repetitive responsibilities like patching and other recurring tasks, freeing them up to focus on other business challenges and making data-driven decisions.

 Though the best kind of claim for customers is the claim that doesn’t have to be filed, automating the claims process, in the long run, saves time and reduces human error.